 Fighting a Montana Ticket

 After presenting your MT traffic ticket defense, the judge will render a decision.
-A verdict of not guilty to a traffic violation will exempt the driver from paying the ticket violation payment, and his or her driving record will remain unaffected.
+A verdict of not guilty to a traffic violation will exempt the driver from paying the penalty, and his or her driving record will remain unaffected.
 If you are found guilty, on the other hand, you will be required to pay the MT traffic fine in its entirety.
-You may also be required to pay additional court-set costs, and the conviction will be reported on your driver's record.
+You may also be required to pay additional court-set costs, and the conviction will be reported on your Montana driver’s record.

 Note: Depending on the court handling your case, you may also be eligible for a deferred sentence.
 This decision remains at the discretion of the presiding judge who generally takes into consideration your driving history and the nature of the offense.

 Paying a Montana Ticket

 Paying traffic tickets online in Montana is the fastest and most convenient method of providing your fine payment within the state.
-Note that the methods available to pay driving tickets in MT may vary from county to county, as not all state courts offer the option to pay traffic ticket online.
-If you are unable to pay your ticket and settle the traffic citation issue via the internet, you will still be able to submit your payment in person or by mail.
-Learn more about the process of paying driving fines in Montana by visiting the "How to Pay Traffic Tickets" page.
+Note that the methods available to pay driving tickets in MT may vary from county to county, as not all state courts offer the option to pay online.
+If you are unable to pay your ticket and settle the offense via the internet, you will still be able to submit your payment in person or by mail.

 Lost Tickets in Montana